HugoBlox/theme-academic-cv/content/cslabs/gallery.md

 I had the privilege of joining CSLabs shortly after its inception, and my involvement deepened as I assumed the role of secretary on the board after a few months.
 I was in charge of tasks such as:

-# CSLabs also help student to find a student job in a computer science related field.
-They can help with the general organisation, building a team for bigger project or writing contrats to be sure that your rights are respected and that you will be paid the fair price.

 - Organising board meetings and general assembly
 - Writing new procedures (very important for such a young organisation!)
 - Being in charge of recruitment procedures